ohmymind/WebSocket/README.md

 # WebSocket
-a WebSocket without any dependency
+Implementing a WebSocket server with Node.js. （without any dependency）